completementgaga/hwtools/README.md

     * you can edit the config file on your machine to use your alternate UI.
     * On Windows it is in your %LOCALAPPDATA%/hwtools
     * On other systems it is in ~/.config/hwtools
- - exploit the collected data for handwriting recognition
+ - exploit the collected data for handwriting recognition, I am working on this.

 Feel free to open the discussion through issues and pull requests on the [GitHub repository](https://github.com/completementgaga/hwtools).